Davidsonity/Nature-Scene-Classifier/README.md

 Data Source: https://www.kaggle.com/datasets/puneet6060/intel-image-classification

 > For this project the test dataset was used as validation data.
-New set of data with different shapes were download and the model made very good results on the data.# Intel-Images
+New set of data with different shapes were download and the model made very good results on the data.

 ## Some Model Predictions